ssvlabs/SIPs/sips/mev.md

 > Note: Since relays/builders can have some delay with registrations, producing a blinded block before and shortly thereafter publishing the first registration may result in either:
 >
-> 1. Builder doesn't build a block, and Beacon node falls back to locally-built block from it's execution layer.
+> 1. Builder is unfamiliar with the validator yet and doesn't build a block, and Beacon node falls back to locally-built block from it's execution layer.
 > 2. Builder doesn't reward the validator's `fee_recipient` because it isn't aware of it yet.
 > 3. Builder rewards a potentially different `fee_recipient` from the validator's latest registration (such as a registration prior to onboarding to SSV.)

+> Note: Currently, implementation publishes registration differently: right after producing signatures.
+We're following the performance of that, and will either revise this SIP or the implementation accordingly.

 #### Issue: Gas limits

-Unlike standard validator clients, gas limits are not set by validators, but rather by their operators.
+Gas limits are set by operators rather than validators, unlike in standard validator clients.

 This SIP proposes to hardcode the gas limit to 30 million (which is the default in Prysm and Lighthouse), but recommends to keep watching it and modify if necessary.